yuame-21/Image-proc/USEME.md

 First, you must run the` main()` method in `ImageProcessor` to instantiate the program.
 Then, you can use the Image Processor with either a .txt or a series of command line inputs

+Alternatively, you can initiate the program by running its jar, `Group.jar`.

 ## .txt script

 To run the program using a .txt file, enter the following in the console :